 Pop Galo is a monumental public art work inspired by one of the most relevant symbols of popular Portuguese culture: the Rooster of Barcelos.
 Aware of its aesthetic value and iconic power, the artist revisited the rooster of Barcelos with a contemporary look, allying the tradition of national handmade tile-making to the more modern LED technology.

 Keeping the aesthetic richness of the rooster of Barcelos, the artist makes four important transformations to this symbol: enlarges it to a monumental scale – 10 metres high; covers it with around 17 thousand handmade tiles – designed at the artist's studio and manually produced and painted at the centenarian Viúva Lamego factory; and introduces a dazzling game of sound and light, through the composition by musician Jonas Runa and thousands of LED lights – approximately 15 thousand – that fill the coloured surface of the work, conferring to this technological Rooster of Barcelos different interpretations, transforming the work from day to night.
 The extraordinary richness of the multiple symbologies associated to the rooster in different countries and cultures confer the work a singular capacity of international outreach.

 POP GALO, 2016

 Viúva Lamego hand painted tiles, LED, fibreglass, iron, power supply units, controllers, sound system

 Sound and light composition by Jonas Runa

 900 x 372 x 682 cm

 Pop Galo started its tour in Lisbon, on November 2016, on the occasion of one of the most international and relevant events in the Portuguese capital - the WEB SUMMIT.
 Beijing hosted the sculpture on March 2017 to celebrate the Year of the Fire Rooster of the Chinese calendar.
 In 2018, it travelled to Bilbao to be part of Joana Vasconcelos's solo exhibition I'm Your Mirror, at the Guggenheim Museum, from 29 June to 11 November.
-At the end of 2018, it lands on the city whose legend gave it rise, Barcelos, where it will remain until September 2019.
+At the end of 2018, it landed on the city whose legend gave it rise, Barcelos, where it stayed until September 2019.
+In 2020 it was installed in Yorkshire in an open-air park, integrated in the individual exhibition of Joana Vasconcelos «Beyond», which opened on March 7, 2020 and was extended until January 9, 2022.